| Title: | Analysis of Antimicrobial Minimum Inhibitory Concentration Data |

 mode |

 Essential agreement is a central concept in the comparison of two sets of MIC values.
 It is most often used when validating a new method against a gold standard.
 This function reliably performs essential agreement in line with ISO 20776-2:2021.
 The function can be used in two modes: categorical and numeric.
-In categorical mode, the function will use traditional MIC concentrations to determine the MIC (therefore it will use force_mic() to convert both x and y to a clean MIC – see ?force_mic()).
-In numeric mode, the function will compare the ratio of the two MICs.
+In categorical mode, the function will use traditional MIC concentrations to determine the MIC (therefore it will use force_mic() to convert both x and y to a clean MIC – see force_mic).
+In numeric mode, the function will compare the ratio of the two MICs, after removing censoring (values that are ">" and "<" are multiplied and divided by 2, respectively — see mic_uncensor).
 In most cases, categorical mode provides more reliable results.
-Values within +/- 2 dilutions are considered to be in essential agreement.
+Values within +/- 1 dilutions are considered to be in essential agreement.

 logical vector